 Six Dimensions of Wellness for All

-For this blog post, we’d like to fill you in on how we’re continually working toward whole-person wellness with each dimension—first, with this overview of the dimensions, and then, with future blog posts providing more details about each of the dimensions of wellness with examples of their presence at Meth-Wick.
+For this blog post, we’d like to fill you in on how we’re continually working toward whole-person wellness with each dimension—first, with an overview of the dimensions, and then, with links to more information about each dimension.

 Spiritual wellness can include organized religion and other spiritual practices.
 It recognizes a search for meaning and purpose and/or fulfillment of spiritual principles.
 Worship, study, meditation, conversation and other activities fall within this dimension.